Who are Belong Mobile?

 In response to it’s share price decline (see below for the reasons that has happened ), Telstra has released a new Mobile Phone Plan brand – Belong Mobile.
 Belong’s plans are exceptionally good value, use the Telstra Mobile Network, include a ‘fair’ way of dealing with data and recognize that the way we’re using our phones has changed.
-Their data inclusions are the best available at the price point.
+Their data inclusions are some of the best available at the price point.

 Let’s start by looking at the average Australian mobile phone data requirements, using the results from our late 2018 WhatPhone survey.

 Reviewing Belong Mobile’s plans show that they have data allocations to cover a broad range of needs.
 Source : WhatPhone Survey

 It’s quite remarkable then, that two of Belong’s plans appear to cover everyone on the chart offering the right amount of data with a very small plan range.

 - Belong have a a range of plans with differing data and voice inclusions.